 The key to my recognising that something indeed was stirring was my obsession with time and the cliché of how there is never enough of it.

-It wasn’t just that it seemed to be in short supply – though that was the problem.
 I had become (and am still) fixated on breaking it up into manageable pieces, running through in my head how long each task would take and where it fit in relation to each of the other tasks I had to perform.
 I don’t mean I was setting a schedule for my work day in order to achieve each of my competing responsibilities.
 What I was doing was working out in minute detail when I would finish breakfast, and when that would mean I would brush my teeth, and when that would mean I would be at my desk, and when I would write, and when I would make a cup of tea, and when I would be back at my desk again…

 To further complicate my efforts to gain some semblance of control over time, the emails wouldn’t stop, and the phone would ring, and then it would ring again, and, perhaps, if I was reaching the pointy end of needing to get the magazine out the door to the printer to make sure it reached members on time, but, was waiting on yet another late ad to arrive to complete the layout puzzle, I would have to pick up the phone and commence what I knew would be a series of calls to chase it down.